alexlib/openptv-python-v2/openptv/parameters/README.md

 To migrate from the old parameter handling to the new unified module:

 1. Replace imports from `openptv.gui.parameters` with imports from `openptv.parameters`
-2. Replace imports from `openptv.binding.parameters` with imports from `openptv.parameters`
+2. Replace imports from `openptv.coptv.parameters` with imports from `openptv.parameters`
-3. Use bridge functions from `openptv.binding.param_bridge` to convert between Python and C parameter objects
+3. Use bridge functions from `openptv.coptv.param_bridge` to convert between Python and C parameter objects

 ## Implementation Details